BBC Box

 The tracking project was launched on 8 September 2008.
-The project tracked a standard 40 ft shipping container as it was transported by its owner, Nippon Yusen Kaisha (NYK) shipping line using intermodal freight transport with various cargoes.
-An on-board GPS unit tracked the Box's location and this was used to update a map showing the current location and previous route.
+The BBC project tracked a standard 40 ft shipping container as it was transported by its owner, Nippon Yusen Kaisha (NYK) shipping line using intermodal freight transport with various cargoes.
+An on-board GPS unit tracked the Box's location, and this was used to update a map showing the current location and its previous route.
 If the container's GPS or communications signal was obstructed (such as having been stacked too far inside the ship's hold), the ship's own GPS location was used to manually update a map.
 The tracking unit suffered technical problems during December 2008.